luism1randa/CIS_278_Assignments/README.md

 ## Assignment Descriptions

 ### Module 1
+Conceptes used: print to screen, taking input, if/else/ifelse statements, for loops, operations

 1. Exercise 2.19
 	- Takes three numbers as inputs from the keyboard and prints out the sum, average, product, smallest number, and largest number.
 2. Exercise 2.29